Frequently asked questions

-If you would like an idea of the scale of reductions, see the table showing the percentages
+If you would like an idea of the scale of reductions, please see the table showing the percentages.

-However if you left the LGPS before 1 April 2014, then until the rules changed on 14 May 2018, you could not draw your pension between the ages of 55 and 60, unless you had achieved the consent of your former employer (in line with their own internal policy).
+If you left the LGPS before 1st April 2014, then until the rules changed on 14th May 2018, you could not draw your pension between the ages of 55 and 60, unless you had achieved the consent of your former employer (in line with their own internal policy).

 However in May 2018, access without employer consent was extended to pre April 2014 leavers over age 55, bringing the rules in line with those that left the scheme after April 2014.

-However the rules for those that left before 1 April 1998 are not as straightforward, and access is more restricted.
-Please contact the pension section for more detailed information if you deferred your pension before 1 April 1998, are over age 55 and are interested in claiming your deferred benefit.
+The rules for those that left before 1st April 1998 are not as straightforward, and access is more restricted.
+Please contact the Pensions Section for more detailed information if you deferred your pension before 1st April 1998, are over age 55 and are interested in claiming your deferred benefit.

 Deferred members can also apply for release of a deferred benefits on ill health grounds at any age, which will be judged on whether you are permanently unfit to carry out gainful employment, or in some cases, your former role.